Lightstreamer/Lightstreamer-example-StockList-client-flex/AIR4_StockListDemo/lib/README.md

+This folder should contain the library file needed to build the Demo.<br>
-Drop here Lightstreamer_as_client.swc from the Lightstreamer Flex Client Library.
+Please drop here the Lightstreamer_as_client.swc library file from the Lightstreamer Flex Client SDK in <<LS_HOME>>/DOCS-SDKs/sdk_client_flex/lib.